 Yes.
 Although accreditation is a voluntary process, it provides public recognition that Eton School meets set standards of quality set by the state.
-More importantly, with our accreditation process through two state-approved accrediting institutions, Northwest Association of Independent Schools (NWAIS) and American Montessori Society, Eton School goes through and completes a self-study as well as a visit by an accreditation team.
+More importantly, with our accreditation process through two state-approved accrediting institutions, Northwest Association of Independent Schools (NWAIS) for all grades and American Montessori Society for grades P3 through 3rd, Eton School goes through and completes a self-study as well as a visit by an accreditation team.

 What is a self-study?

 Self-Study is a self-examination by the entire staff that documents every aspect of our practice and process: governance, curriculum, final and personnel policies, facilities, health and safety, teacher preparation, and student outcomes.
 It helps us engage in a continuous process of research, reflection, and ongoing improvement to evaluate if we are: